 How to Apply for Financial Aid

 Need help with your FAFSA?
-Check out our available workshops dates.
-If a current date doesn't work for you, call our office 304-367-4907 to schedule a day and time for assistance with completion at one of our campus locations.
+Call our office 304-367-4907 to schedule a day and time for assistance with completion.

 The “Verification” Process

 About one-third of all FAFSA applications are selected for a review process called “verification”.
 If your application is selected, you will be asked to provide to the Financial Aid Office copies of your income tax returns and other income and asset information, and similar information from your parent(s) if you are a dependent student.
 The federal FAFSA processor will let you know if you are selected for verification.
 We will also send you a letter if your application is selected, giving you instructions and a list of the necessary items.
 You can also download the federal verification worksheets (and numerous other forms) from our forms page.

 Deadlines: We cannot process any federal financial aid for you until all necessary documents are submitted and reviewed.
 Sometimes this process results in the need for the Financial Aid Office to send electronic corrections to your FAFSA data, and this can add a few more days to the processing time.
 Therefore, it is important to submit any requested documents as soon as possible.
 There are also federal verification deadlines that give us only a short time after you complete your program or otherwise cease attending to complete the process.